The Golden Age (Shostakovich): Suite

 The Polka was reused as the second of his Two Pieces for String Quartet in 1931.
 He also arranged the Polka for solo piano (Op.
 22b) and piano four hands (Op.
 22c), in 1935 and 1962 respectively.

 Revivals

 In 1982, Yury Grigorovich and Isaak Glikman revived the ballet with a new libretto.
 Grigorovich also chose to integrate other works of Shostakovich into the score.

 In 1983, he created The Golden Age for Irek Mukhamedov, who defined the role of Boris, the young workers' leader, for successive generations of Bolshoi dancers.
 They moved the action to the USSR in the 1920s to a restaurant called "The Golden Age".
 Conflict unfolded between the Soviet Komsomol and the gang.
 The premiere took place on 4 November 1982 in Moscow's Bolshoi Theatre.

 In 2006, the playwright Konstantin Uchitel wrote a new libretto for the same music.
 The action was set in present day.
-Old man and old woman meet and remember their youth.
+An old man and old woman meet and remember their youth.
 The premiere took place on 28 June 2006 at the Mariinsky Theatre.